anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.rst

       -  The potential use cases that may consume services from Edge is the Network Model (V2N) and potentially the V2I (According on how the Infrastructure will be mapped to an Edge level)

 .. image:: ../figures/Fig2-3-uc3.png
-   :alt: "Figure 2-3: Edge Automotive (V2X) with uRLLC Core Network Slicing."
+   :alt: "Figure 2-3: Edge Automotive (V2X) with uRLLC Core Network Slicing"

-**Figure 2-3:** Edge Automotive (V2X) with uRLLC Core Network Slicing.
+**Figure 2-3:** Edge Automotive (V2X) with uRLLC Core Network Slicing

 -  **Use Case #4 – Edge vRAN Deployments**